akhil11naseem/Online-Quiz-Platform/README.md

     5. Finally, a automated test where the students logins in with its details, and plays a quiz.
 I give a automated demonstration of a student playing the quiz, and recieving its scores.

 #### How to Execute
+  * Note: The flask application should be running in the background
+  * Open up a new terminal with the virtial environment
   * ensure you are within the `Main Folder` directory,
   * on the terminal run: `python3 -m flask_app.tests.frontend`